artturimatias/GLAMpipe-docs/pages/01.home/docs.md

 ---

- !
-NOTE: GLAMpipe is under development, but you are free to experiment with it already!

-### What is GLAMpipe?
+### What is GLAMpipe and GLAMpipe-RW?

- **GLAMpipe** is an extensible open source web-app for transforming datasets and uploading data and media to online repositories.
+ **GLAMpipe** is an extensible open source web-app for transforming datasets and uploading data and media to online repositories. **GLAMpipe-RW** is a total rewrite of GLAMpipe using modern Javascript.

  ####GLAMpipe can be used to:
 - browse metadata